 Now that you’ve seen what makes up a good BCG, let’s take a look at our top picks for the best BCGs for a 6.5 Creedmoor.
 Any of these options will be excellent choices.

-The Faxon Creedmoor Complete Nitride BCG is another great BCG, though it unfortunately lacks the dual ejector capability described above.
-This is a slight flaw when compared with our top option, but there’s no doubt that, apart from this flaw, the Faxon performs extremely well.
+The Faxon Creedmoor Complete Nitride BCG is a great BCG, though it unfortunately lacks dual ejector capability.
+This is a slight flaw when compared with other options, but there’s no doubt that, apart from this flaw, the Faxon performs extremely well.
 The entire apparatus was MPI tested to make sure that everything was sound and defect-free.

 This BCG was made with high-quality steel and treated with black nitride to reduce corrosion and extend the BCG’s lifespan.
 This product was superfinished with black nitride to reduce friction even further than the standard.
 This allows it to be rated for full auto firing, even though it doesn’t have two ejectors.

 The extreme corrosion resistance and extended lifespan allow it to be a valuable purchase for many years to come.
-Our general recommendation is to look at the current prices between this BCG and our top pick and see if there’s a clear more affordable option.
-They’re both so similar, besides the ejector aspect, that you can’t really go wrong with either pick.
+Our general recommendation is to look at the current prices between this BCG and our other picks and see if there’s a clear more affordable option.

 This superfinished BCG has extreme corrosion resistance and is virtually friction-free.
-This makes it a great choice for full auto weaponry, but it only has one ejector, so keep that in mind when picking between this BCG and our top pick.
+This makes it a great choice for full auto weaponry, but it only has one ejector, so keep that in mind when picking between this BCG and our other options.

 Best for the Money: